Bravco/metagem/README.md

-# metagem
+# Metagem

-SasS product called **metagem** is here to help you generate custom metadata and optimalize SEO for your websites.
+SasS product called **Metagem** is here to help you generate custom metadata and optimalize SEO for your websites.
 Powered by AI.

 ### Try it yourself